A DICOM Framework for Machine Learning Pipelines against Real-Time Radiology Images: Background and Motivation

-Despite advances in Artificial Intelligence (AI) in medicine, there is a low rate of validation of medical imaging AI studies where only 6\% (31/516) of published studies in 2018 performed external validation (i.e., diagnostic cohort, multi-institution data, prospective)~(\cite{kim2019design}).
-Even the FDA's streamlined AI approval process often only requires a few test samples, with further testing viewed as post-marketing surveillance~(\cite{fda1, fda2}).
-Telling users to ``try before you buy'' is insufficient to determine which algorithms apply to specific clinical practices or to separate the clinically relevant "wheat" from the marketing ``chaff.''
-However, beyond infrastructure for training algorithms, there is still a critical gap in providing tooling to help inference evaluation of AI systems in local systems before large scale deployment.
-Real-life testing of ML algorithms can take months to set up after the initial training, with time invested in developing imaging streams that are not in production, security requirements for on-premise deployment and with minimal disruption on the workflow.
-Among 20 ML articles in Nature Medicine in 2018/2019, only one had a graphical user interface for model interaction, while ten provided code that requires significant time to set up~(\cite{abid2020online}).
-Visual analytic tools and interactive interfaces can close this accessibility gap and increase collaboration between engineers and end-users.
+Despite advances in AI in medicine, there is a low rate of validation of medical imaging AI studies where only 6\% (31/516) of published studies in 2018 performed external validation (i.e., diagnostic cohort, multi-institution data, prospective)~\cite{kim2019design}.
+Even the FDA's streamlined AI approval process often only requires a few test samples, with further testing viewed as post-marketing surveillance~\cite{fda1,fda2}.
+Beyond infrastructure for training algorithms, there is still a critical gap in providing tooling to help inference evaluation of AI systems in local systems before large scale deployment.
+Real-life testing of ML pipelines can take months to set up after the initial training, with time invested in developing imaging streams that are not in production, security requirements for on-premise deployment and with minimal disruption on the workflow.
+Among 20 ML articles in Nature Medicine in 2018/2019, only one had a graphical user interface for model interaction, while ten provided code that requires significant time to set up~\cite{abid2020online}. \projectname aims to provide a framework that is easy to configure and use, to retrieve images and run ML pipelines natively on the research clusters with its support for containerized ML workflows.

 AI models are brittle, and they do not generalize.
-Dataset shift refers to original training data characteristics change, causing declines in AI performance over time~(\cite{subbaswamy2020development}).
+Dataset shift refers to original training data characteristics change, causing declines in AI performance over time~\cite{subbaswamy2020development}.
 It requires continuous monitoring and recalibration.
-Differences in radiology equipment within/across institutions affect generalizability, and a model can learn and fine-tune itself based on equipment-specific details, affecting performance and clinical utility~(\cite{zech2018variable}).
-Clinical features like chest tubes for pneumothorax undermine model performance, as they detect the tubes rather than pneumothorax~(\cite{taylor2018automated}).
+Differences in radiology equipment within/across institutions affect generalizability, and a model can learn and fine-tune itself based on equipment-specific details, affecting performance and clinical utility~\cite{zech2018variable}.
+Clinical features like chest tubes for pneumothorax undermine model performance, as they detect the tubes rather than pneumothorax~\cite{taylor2018automated}. \projectname queries and retrieves DICOM data with minimal latency, and facilitates subsequent extraction and processing of imaging data and the textual metadata.
+Thus, \projectname supports continuous monitoring and recalibration for various ML workflows for multiple studies based on pre-defined filters.